 A quick note to thank you for taking the time to interview my location title this morning.
 I appreciate your experience as well as learning more about work in the company name.
 Joining your team will be a great experience for me.
-It will work with me and allow to learn from a highly regarded team and company.
+It will work with me and allow me to learn from a highly regarded team and company.

-I believe I will be an asset for the team and would like the opportunity to prove it.
-I’ve included a link to my website where you can see more examples of projects that I have worked in the past five years.
+I believe I will be an asset to the team and would like the opportunity to prove it.
+I’ve included a link to my website where you can see more examples of projects that I have worked on in the past five years.
 If you have any questions about anything or if you want to send me more information please let me know.

 I look forward to hearing from you.